monadius/vscode-hol-light/README.md

 ## Known Issues

-- Commands which select tactics may not work corretly for all possible tactics.
-It is always possible to select tactic text manually and send it to HOL Light.
+- Commands which select tactics may not work correctly for all possible tactics.
+Workaround: It is always possible to select tactic text manually and send it to HOL Light.

-- Type annotations inside HOL terms which occupy a single line are correctly highlighted only.
+- Type annotations inside HOL terms which occupy several lines are not correctly highlighted.
 The only recognized type constructors for highlighting are `list`, `group`, `finite_sum`, `word`.